"IT IS FATAL TO ENTER ANY WAR WITHOUT THE WILL TO WIN IT." - General of the Army Douglas MacArthur

 Mr. Clinton has conspicuously and alarmingly failed to use the "bully pulpit" of the presidency to rally American opinion behind the policy while meekly deferring to British Prime Minister Tony Blair and NATO's Secretary General Javier Solana.

 With no workable strategy, all we are left with is pathetic, maligned consequences of a poll-driven, focus-group war of political correctness.
-It is the stuff which can win presidental campaigns, but it is a certain fomular for disaster in a war.
+It is the stuff which can win presidential campaigns, but it is a certain formula for disaster in a war.

 In all of his lip-tugging, finger-wagging, chest-thumping "I am commander-in-chief" declarations, Mr. Clinton has failed time and time again to accomplish his basic mission: Make a case for ground troops in Kosovo.

 That was obvious in Wednesday's vote in the House of Representatives where the body overwhelmingly passed a measure requiring the president to get Congress permission before committing ground troops to Kosovo.
 It was even more obvious when a 213-213 tie vote failed even to approve authorization for continuing air attacks against Yugoslavia.

 The house votes do not mean that this country still isn't with some seemingly inexorable force, moving - or being pushed - toward the fateful decision in which U.S. ground forces will be committed to a bloody war in Yugoslavia where a great many will only come home in body bags.